 Operations Manager at Bootstrap Compost, Inc.

 This week “The Big Stink” is all about power.
 Where’s it coming from?
 Who’s got it?
 Who wants it?

 On February 9th, the Supreme Court ruled to temporarily block implementation of the Environmental Protection Agency’s (EPA) Clean Power Plan.
 To be clear, the Supreme Court has not rejected the Clean Power Plan (CPP); it has merely voted that the EPA cannot enforce regulations until justices decide new rules are legal.
 The Clean Power Plan has multiple objectives but the regulation currently on the hotseat requires states to reduce emissions from power plants by 32% of 2005 levels by 2030.
-The EPA outlines several strategies to achieve the cuts such as improving efficiency of existing coal-fired plants, shifting electricity generation away from coal toward natural gas, nuclear power, and renewables, and boosting end-use efficiency by consumers to meet regulations, as well as aim at decreasing energy prices so the same energy consumers won’t have to compare and shop around every year for the likes of Stream Energy rates or other rates available that could be cheaper than their current plan.
+The EPA outlines several strategies to achieve the cuts such as improving efficiency of existing coal-fired plants, shifting electricity generation away from coal toward natural gas, nuclear power, and renewables, and boosting end-use efficiency by consumers to meet regulations, as well as aim at decreasing energy prices.
+Decreasing energy prices is music to the ears of the consumer.
+To keep on top of the most competitive rates, many energy consumers and homeowners will use comparison sites which allow them to stack up their existing plan against something like Stream Energy rates, for example, which could prove to be more competitive and worth switching to.

 But does the EPA have the authority to coerce states into overhauling their electricity systems?
 It’s up for debate.
 The CPP has become the most contentious and heavily litigated environmental regulation ever.
 Currently 27 states, utility companies, coal companies and numerous other sectors have launched more than 15 separate cases against the regulations.

 “The legal circus surrounding CPP may be getting serious press but it masks that all the hoopla ultimately doesn’t matter.”